Senegal airport row shows land right tensions in West Africa

-DAKAR (Reuters) - The piles of concrete and twisted metal in the Tobago neighborhood beside Dakar’s international airport were home to Senegalese families until bulldozers arrived last month without warning.
+DAKAR, July 15 (Reuters) - The piles of concrete and twisted metal in the Tobago neighbourhood beside Dakar’s international airport were home to Senegalese families until bulldozers arrived last month without warning.

 A line of six homes remain, given a reprieve until the end of the Muslim holy month of Ramadan.
 Looking at the rubble of their former homes, the head of the residents’ association says he does not believe the government’s explanation that the houses were a security risk.